Monday, August 06, 2007

 The point is, we all have to be increasingly careful about how we allocate our movie-ticket funds.
 As surely as restaurant service will suffer once a 20% tip becomes the standard reward for managing not to spill a carafe of hot coffee on your child's lap, so too does the quality of movies reflect what we are willing to pay for.
 That's why I modestly propose that everyone over the age of 12 reward Universal Studios and your local cinema house with your patronage, and soon.
 I'm talking about getting in front of a screen that's showing The Bourne Ultimatum.
 If it's not the best action movie of all time, it still reaches those dizzying heights where the Rightful Occupier of the Pedestal of Greatest (within agreed-upon genre) is debated among movie geeks and bloggers.

 The Bourne Identity was really good--surprisingly good.
 The Bourne Supremacy was great--one of the best action movies ever--and it was doubtful that the third could match it.
-Well, it did match it.
-In fact, it surpassed its predecessor.
-For a trilogy to start as well as it did and get progressively better (which itself is an understatement) is unprecedented in all of movie history.
+More than matching it--Bourne III surpassed its predecessor.
+For a trilogy to start as well as it did and get progressively better is unprecedented.
 Ultimatum completes what is now most certainly the best trilogy of all time--firmly and decisively unseating the previous holder of that distinction.
 Heh.

 For your consideration: Superior, non-stop action with little-to-no reliance on explosions.
 Sustained adrenaline rush that leaves you drained and tired an hour or two after the closing credits.
 A near-omnipotent CIA infrastructure making full use of the intricate camera system in London.
 Villians that are almost patriots, but at some point before the narrative crossed the line without returning to the side of the good guys.
 Political commentary that is left in the subtext where it freaking belongs.
 A protagonist that would kick James Bond's ass between his early morning run and late-morning gym attendance, or perhaps use his bafflingly high intelligence and a paperclip to reprogram 007's gadgets against their master.
 Oh, and they did it all with a PG-13 rating.
 In.
 Credible.
 How watchable would "Shooter" have been without the eight dozen explicit killings via bullets to the head that gave it a certain "R" rating?
 If you answered "not very" you'd be correct.
 Unless you've somehow managed to make it through life thus far still sensitive to brutal violence, in which case I envy you.
 Hang on to that.